rqlite/rqlite.io/content/en/docs/API/api/_index.md

 Queries, by default, are also serviced by the cluster Leader.
 Like write-requests, Followers will, by default, transparently forward queries to the Leader, and respond to the client after receiving the response from the Leader.
 However, depending on the [read-consistency](/docs/api/read-consistency/) specified with the request, if a Follower received the query request it may serve that request directly and not contact the Leader.
 Which read-consistency level makes sense depends on your application.

 > If one node, when trying to contact a second node, fails to contact that node, it will return an error to the user.
-You can you have the first node automatically retry the communication by setting the URL query parameter `retries` to the number of retries you wish the node to execute.
+You can have the first node automatically retry the communication by setting the URL query parameter `retries` to the number of retries you wish the node to execute.
 For example `retries=2` will instruct the first node to retry 2 times.

 ### Data and the Raft log
 Any writes to the SQLite database go through the Raft log, ensuring only changes committed by a quorum of rqlite nodes are actually applied to the SQLite database.
 Queries do not __necessarily__ go through the Raft log, however, since they do not change the state of the database, and therefore do not need to be captured in the log.
 Only if _Strong_ read consistency is requested does a query go through the Raft log.